LaunchCodeEducation/web-fundamentals/studios/flicklist/1/walkthrough/README.md

 ## Hello, Movies!

-In class, we'll walk through the [setup](#project-setup) steps below, and discuss the core concepts of web applications:
+In class, we'll walk through the [Project Setup](#project-setup) steps (see below), and discuss the core concepts of web applications:
 * How is a dynamic web application different form a static website, and what can a dynamic web app do that a static site cannot?
 * What exactly is the application, and how does it "run"?
 * How do HTTP requests and responses work?